McTus/tus/content/publication/preprint/index.md

 ---
-abstract: I identify the effect of house price beliefs on household labor supply decisions.
-Using experienced price growth (a weighted average of past price growth in local housing markets) as the belief measure, I find that higher house price beliefs significantly increase household labor supply at both the extensive (labor income) and the intensive (hours worked) work margin.
+abstract: I examine the effect of local house price experiences on household labor supply using household-level data on labor income and hours worked from 1980.
+A within-household one-standard-deviation increase in experienced price growth (a weighted average of past price growth in local housing markets) leads to a 1 to 3 percentage points increase in households' real labor income.
 Results hold when using geographically distant relatives' experienced price growth as an instrument.
-Effects are stronger among less sophisticated households, and there is no significant difference between the working propensity of homeowners and renters, thus distinguishing the belief channel from home equity channels.
+Effects are similar for homeowners and renters and less pronounced for sophisticated households.
+Additional analyses reveal a positive relationship between experienced price growth and households' hours worked.
 authors:
 - admin
 date: "2023-09-01T00:00:00Z"